 The Long Arc of Character

-The long arc of character formation means that many of the most important effects of parenting are not visible for years or decades.
+The long arc of character formation means that many of the deepest effects of parenting are not visible for years or decades.
 How a child learns to handle failure, to repair relationships, to tolerate uncertainty, to act on principle when it costs something: these capacities form slowly, in the accumulation of ordinary interactions, in how you handled it when they broke something, and what they heard in your voice when they told you about a hard day.

 You will not get all of it right.
 The goal is not perfection.
 The goal is to be paying enough attention that you can see what is needed and honest enough with yourself to provide it even when it is inconvenient.